 Training is provided at no cost.
 The training program consists of two parts-

 a) Two weeks of instruction in the basics of quality assurance (QA): Monday-Friday, 9 am - 3 pm

 The training period is also a time for the candidate to decide whether this type of work is a good fit for him/her and for Aspiritech to assess whether the candidate is a good fit for our team.
 While most candidates who successfully complete training will be hired by Aspiritech, the completion of the program does not guarantee employment.

 To be considered for the training program, candidates start by completing our online application.
 Qualified candidates will be invited for an in-person interview and given a short series of assessments for evaluation.
 Trainees will be selected based on their experience, skills, interview, assessments and references.

-3) What type of support does Aspiritech offer to staff?
+3) What type of support opportunities does Aspiritech offer to staff?

 Aspiritech employs a small, dedicated team to provide guidance and workplace support.
 Aspiritech does not offer 1-on-1 job coaching.
 Employees are expected to be 90-95% independent, needing only very limited support.
 However, our accommodating and understanding environment (including a sensory break-room, fidget cubes, etc.) is designed to help alleviate stress.
 We also provide social and team building activities through our Stepping Up & Out program.

 4) Can people work remotely (from home) for Aspiritech?